The Fukushima Fearmongers

 If anything good can come from the absolutely awful attacks on Muslims in Burma, it would be the realization among certain Westerners that Buddhism is not some special "peaceful" faith different from "Western" religions.

 Architecture, by definition, lives a world of big money.
 Buying land.
 Commissioning, then giving rein to, while reining in the designer.
 Doling out fees for structural engineers, HVAC technicians, lighting consultants, work permits.
 Excavating.
-Selecting, procuring, shipping various building materials to the site.
-Paying construction workers, site overseers, project managers.
-It takes a lot of cash.

 It is tempting, in view of Barack Obama’s re-election, to look back on his first term as a rousing success, but it was not.
 Obama got his initial stimulus and his healthcare bill, but he made political errors in the first two years that helped Republicans retake the House and a majority of governorships in a crucial redistricting year.
 And in 2011, he made back-room concessions on the budget that seriously imperiled the economic recovery.
 So I still don’t share Jon Chait’s halcyon view of the Obama presidency.
 But Obama learned from the difficulties of his first term.